 Before we dive into the 60/30 rule, let’s first discuss the benefits of facial cleansing.
-Those who wear makeup know that it needs to be thoroughly removed at the end of the day, but cleansing is just as important for people who don’t use cosmetics.
-Throughout the day, you skin is exposed to dirt, oil, and pollutants.
+Those who wear makeup know that it needs to be thoroughly removed at the end of the day, but cleansing is just as crucial for people who don’t use cosmetics.
+Throughout the day, your skin is exposed to dirt, oil, and pollutants.
 These particles can cause breakouts, dry out your skin, and even give you wrinkles.
 It’s also important to consider the sebum that your skin produces to protect itself.
 This sebum should be regularly removed to avoid causing enlarged pores and blocked skin follicles.
 An excessive sebum buildup can ultimately cause acne and inflammation.

 Not to mention, fully cleansed skin absorbs products more thoroughly.
 So if you spend money on high-end skincare products, ensuring your face is prepped for them is key.
 Ideally, you should cleanse morning and night—and simply splashing water on your face isn’t going to cut it.

 This trend has taken the internet by storm and is easy to try out for yourself because it doesn’t require any new pricey products or tools.
 It also provides benefits no matter your skin type, and all you need is your go-to cleanser and your fingers.